-Future Employment Options for Your Child Who is Blind/Low Vision with Multiple Disabilities
+Future Employment Options for Your Child with Complex Needs

-The value of successful employment should not be underestimated for your child who is blind or low vision with complex needs.
+Don’t underestimate the value of successful employment for your child who is blind or low vision with complex needs.
 Successful employment provides:

 - Opportunities to engage in meaningful, structured activities outside of the home